 Do Golfers Use Pine Tar?
 (Everything To Know)

-But truthfully, I’m not the greatest golfer in the world, but in wet weather, there are occasions it’s hard to maintain a grip on the club.
+Truthfully, I’m not the greatest golfer in the world, but in wet weather, there are occasions when it’s hard to maintain a grip on the club.
 So the question is, do golfers use pine tar or anything else to improve grip?

 As a general rule, pine tar can be used to get some extra grip on a club and is not illegal according to the rules on Golf.com.